markdonachie/dynamocic.github.io/index.markdown

 ## Sales and Servicing

+We run a fully operational workshop space in the west-end of Glasgow at Unit 21 Hayburn Lane, Glasgow G11 5AT.
-To book in for a repair, email us at [hello@dynamocic.org](mailto:hello@dynamocic.org) or call the workshop on 07707962939
+You can book a repair or a service by emailing us at [hello@dynamocic.org](mailto:hello@dynamocic.org) or calling the workshop on 077 0796 2939

 ## Bikepacking and Saddle Library